 - Be realistic with yourself.
 There are only 168 hours in the week and no way to make more of them.
 As much as you might like to, you can’t do it all.
 Try not to bite off more than you can chew.
-Watch this short video for tips on fitting it all in.
+Watch this page and watch this short video for tips on fitting it all in.

 - Plan.
 Map all deadlines and activities on a weekly calendar like the one you can find here.
 This should include study and prep time as well as in-class time.

 - Prioritize.
 Figure out which of your obligations and responsibilities are flexible and which ones are not.
 Plan accordingly.